Levity0/test/README.md

 ## About The Project

-Beavsgridients is a web application that helps you
+Beavgridients is a web application that helps with recipe searching while on a budget.

+Beavgridients allows users to input ingridients they have at home into a pantry, then lists recipes you can make with the ingridients they already have on hand.
+It'll also show recipes that you're only missing 1 ingridient for.
+Users can then add recipes they're interested into a cart, which they can then email to themselves with a list of ingridients they are missing to shop for.

 Open the website at [https://beavgredients.vercel.app/](https://beavgredients.vercel.app/)